CodeTacoma/FlaskMenuApplication/README.md

 This repo uses Anaconda but any virtual environment manager should be fine.

-# This exercise will get you writing to a database and using all 4 CRUD functions.

 Extend this project to music, shoes, art galleries, recipes, books, clients, and well anything really.